 Camp Rotary FAQ's

 A first-year staff member can expect to make about $3,700 over the course of the summer, which begins in late May and ends in late August.
 All staff are paid at the end of each camp session.
 This is as much as you could expect to make at a minimum wage job for the summer, but, of course, you would not have as much fun.
-Living accommodations and all-you-can-eat hearty meals are provided.
-Instructor positions — canoe instructor or archery instructor, for example — require special skills and more programming experience, and therefore pay a higher salary.
+Living accommodations and all-you-can-eat hearty meals are provided at no cost to the staff member.
+Instructor positions that require special skills and more programming experience (example: lifeguards and archery instructors), and therefore pay a higher salary.
 As compared to other camps across the country, we pay some of the highest salaries.

 Who are the campers?
-The campers at Camp Rotary come from across the province of New Brunswick.
-There are adult sessions for ages 18 and over, and youth sessions for ages 7 to 17.
+The campers at Camp Rotary come from across the province of New Brunswick and occasionally from other provinces.
+There are adult sessions for people aged 18 to 80+ years old and youth sessions for ages 5 to 17.
+Overall, Camp Rotary has campers attending each summer from as young as 5 to over 80 years old.
 Most campers who attend have some sort of physical or developmental disability, including disabilities as a result of Muscular Dystrophy, Cerebral Palsy, Diabetes, Cancer, Down’s Syndrome and others.